-The cause of milia in adults is severe damage of the sun and trauma to the eyelid.
+The cause of milia in adults is severe damage by the sun and trauma to the eyelid.

 #3.
-White spot on eyelid which gets left behind after blepharoplasty
+White spot on the eyelid which gets left behind after blepharoplasty

 Here is another type of white spots in the eye area.
 Some individuals, after they have surgery on their upper eyelids, otherwise known as blepharoplasty, can experience some white spots.
 A part of the patients states that they get them even months or a whole year after they have had the surgery.

 If this is your case, then you most likely have an epithelial inclusion cyst.
 There is no need to worry, as this is just another name for the one we detailed above, milia.
 If so, then you can go to your dermatologist or even your beautician and have them remove the white spots for you.

 The way to determine if the operation was the cause is by looking at the exact location of the cysts.
 If they have formed right along the surgery’s incision lines, then it’s clear they are in relation to that.